rcatlord/shinyapps/crime_map/about.md

 <br>

 #### Overview
-This [shiny](http://shiny.rstudio.com") app enables users to interrogate open source police crime data recorded by Greater Manchester Police.
+This [shiny](http://shiny.rstudio.com) app enables users to interrogate open source police crime data recorded by Greater Manchester Police during 2015.

 #### Data sources
 Greater Manchester Police recorded crime are available from [data.police.uk](https://data.police.uk/).
 The data are subject to an anonymisation process which means that crimes are geocoded to approximate not actual locations.
 For more information visit: [https://data.police.uk/about/#anonymisation](https://data.police.uk/about/#anonymisation)